sf-wdi-27-28/events_lab/README.md

 ###2. submit
 - **Challenge**: Can you stop the forms from submitting?
     + That's weird.
 Why does one button reload the same page and the other redirect to youtube?
     + Hmm...
-What is the "?" doing in the URL?
-How did it get there?
-Try removing it.
+What is the "?" doing in the URL bar?
+How and when does it get there?
+Try removing the "?" and figuring out when it shows up again.
 - Bonus: Instead of redirecting to youtube, let's embed the video in our page instead!
     +  When the user clicks "submit", dynamically insert the embed code into the page (on youtube, click "share" under the video, then click "embed" and copy the html).
 HINT: The embed code belongs in your javascript, not your html!